riscv-steel/riscv-steel/docs/source/core-reference.md

 ## Real time clock

 RISC-V Steel Core provides a 64-bit bus to update the `mtime` CSR with the value measured from a real time clock.
-The value of `mtime` is update on every rising edge of the **clock** signal and can be read with the `csrr` instruction.
+The value of `mtime` is updated on every rising edge of the **clock** signal and can be read with the `csrr` instruction.

 ???+ info